Constructing a Chain Event Graph from a Staged Tree: Introduction

 \section{Introduction}

 Many real-world processes contain non-symmetric sample space structures.
-Examples of such processes can be frequently found in public health, medical diagnosis and treatment, risk analysis and policing (see \cite{collazo2018chain}).
-Such asymmetries may arise due to the existence of structural zeros in the sample space of a variable conditional on the realisation of some other variable(s).
-By a structural zero we mean a conditional probability which by the very nature of the application must be zero - for example a logical impossibility.
-Thus, even in an infinitely large population, such an outcome would never be observed.
-It is easy to see how such asymmetries may give rise to context-specific conditional independences which are independence relationships of the form $X \Perp Y|Z = z_1$ but $X \not \Perp Y | Z = z_2$ where $\Perp$ stands for probabilistic independence and the vertical bar shows the conditioning variables on the right.
-However, context-specific independences regularly arise naturally in many applications \citep{zhang1999role}.
+Examples of such processes can be frequently found in public health, medicine, risk analysis and policing (see \cite{collazo2018chain}).
+Such asymmetries may arise due to the existence of structural zeros and structural missing values (collectively referred here as structural asymmetries) in the sample space of a variable conditional on the realisation of other variable(s).
+A structural zero refers to observing zero frequencies for a count variable or a category of a categorical variable when a non-zero observation is a logical impossibility rather than a sampling limitation (e.g. days or amount as low, medium, high of alcohol consumption by teetotallers).
+Structural missing value are observations which are missing as they are not defined for a subset of the individuals/units (e.g. variables relating to post-operative health of individuals who had the illness but weren't operated).
+It is easy to see how such asymmetries may give rise to context-specific conditional independences which are independence relationships of the form $X \Perp Y|Z = z_1$ but $X \not \Perp Y | Z = z_2$ where $\Perp$ stands for probabilistic independence and the vertical bar shows conditioning variables on the right.
+In fact, context-specific independences regularly arise naturally in many applications \citep{zhang1999role}.

 Graphical models such as Bayesian Networks (BNs) are unable to fully describe asymmetric processes.
 They are primarily stymied in this respect as they force the process description on a set of variables that are defined \textit{a priori}.
-Indeed, in order to be able to scale up BN methodologies so that these can be applied to large problems, good BN software contain functions that copy parts of one conditional probability table to another so implicitly acknowledging and embedding context-specific phenomena.
-Thus although BNs can implicitly embed context-specific independences through probability assignments within its conditional probability tables, this structural information is never explicitly represented in their topologies.
+Indeed, in order to scale up BN methodologies to large problems, good BN software contain functions that copy parts of one conditional probability table to another.
+Thus BNs implicitly embed context-specific independences through probability assignments within their conditional probability tables.
+However, this structural information is never explicitly represented in their topologies.
 Uncovering these independences requires serious modifications (typically involving trees in some form) to their standard representation and/or inferential process \citep{boutilier1996context, zhang1999role, jabbari2018instance}.
 Additionally, structural zeros too are hidden away in their conditional probability tables.